mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   og_image: images/good-developers-bad-tests/cover.jpg
 ---

-Imagine that Facebook acquires your tech startup, netting you enough money to build your own beach house.
-You commission an-up-and-coming architect named Peter Keating.
-He's famous for his skyscrapers but has brilliant plans for your beach house.
+Congratulations!
+You've finally written enough lines of code that you can afford your very own beach house.
+Money is no object, so you hire Peter Keating, world famous architect.
+He's known mainly for his skyscrapers, but he assures you that he has brilliant plans for your beachfront property.

-Months later, you arrive at your finished beach house to find that the walls are made of concrete and steel three feet thick.
-Your foyer is a reception desk backed by a bank of elevators to ferry people among the house's three stories.
-The master bedroom and three guest bedrooms are just four adjoining cubicles.
+Months later, you arrive at the grand unveiling.
+Your new home is an imposing 5-story behemoth of steel, concrete, and reflective glass.
+You enter the revolving doors to find a reception desk backed by an elevator bank.
+Upstairs, your master bedroom and three guest bedrooms are just four adjoining office cubicles.

-What happened?
-Your architect robotically applied all of his usual office building elements to your vacation home.
-Now, your "beach house" is just a skyscraper at the beach.

-Many software developers make the same mistake when writing unit test code.
-They learn all the best practices for writing production code, then blindly apply the exact same techniques to test code.
-They build skyscrapers at the beach.

 {% include image.html file="cover.jpg" alt="Architect presenting skyscraper on the beach" max_width="800px" img_link=true %}

+Peter Keating, expert architect, can't understand why you're disappointed.
+"I followed **all** the best practices," he tells you, defensively.
+The walls are three feet thick because structural integrity is important to a building.
+Therefore, your home is *better* than the breezy, light-filled homes neighboring it.
+You may not have large oceanside windows, but Keating tells you that such windows are not best practice &mdash; they reduce energy efficiency and distract office workers.

+Too often, software developers take the same flawed approach to unit test code.
+They mechanically apply all the "rules" they've learned in production code and fail to examine whether the same techniques apply to tests.
+As a result, they build skyscrapers at the beach.

 # Test code is not like other code

 Software development is engineering.
 The developer must consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.

+Production code is optimized for maintainability.
+Test code is optimized for readability.
+They're overlapping qualities, but there's a subtle distinction.
+The reason it's so easy for good developers to fail to adjust their techniques is that the design goals *seem* the same.

+Your architect might defend his decision to build steel and concrete walls by reassuring you that strong walls are important for any building.
+While that's true, it neglects the fact that strong walls are much more important to skyscrapers than vacation homes.

+Think back to the skyscraper architect on the beach.
+Structural integrity is important for both beach houses and skyscrapers.
+Your architect might claim that it needed steel and concrete walls because that provides structural integrity, and skyscrapers and beach houses both need structural integrity.
+While that's true, you probably recognize that your beach house walls don't need to support 200 tons of building on top of them, and you would have traded away some of that wall strength in favor of floor-to-ceiling windows to give you nice views of the water.

 Production code and test code have different engineering tradeoffs because they have different goals.

 When do you read production code?
 Usually, you're fixing a bug or extending existing functionality in your application.
 When this happens, you generally read or at least skim an entire class or module.